Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 - Bags under the eyes

-- Drooping lower eyelids that exposes the white of the eye
+- Drooping lower eyelids that expose the whites of the eyes

-Many people complain of sagging skin and eye bags as they age, and the delicate eye skin gets looser and stretches.
+Many people complain of sagging skin and eye bags as they age, and the delicate skin around the eyes does naturally stretch and get looser over time.

 While Botox and dermal fillers can slightly improve sagging skin, only an eyelid lift offers a long-term solution to tired-looking eyes and eye bags.